Drifter-Supremo/mindful-inkwell-journal/memory-bank/progress.md

 - MVP setup, Firebase integration, authentication, and Firestore data functions/UI integration are complete.
 - Secure credential management in place.
 - All journal entry operations are now securely scoped to the authenticated user.
+- UI/UX improvements implemented:
+  - App renamed to "Gorlea's Ink" with logo added to AppBar and login page
+  - Google sign-in button enhanced with official colors and logo
+  - Empty state message added for when user has no journal entries
+  - Login page improved with larger, more dynamic logo
-- UI/UX improvements implemented for logout and toast notifications.
+  - Logout button and toast notifications positioned for better usability
 - Real voice-to-text transcription using OpenAI is fully implemented and working.
 - DeepSeek poetry generation is fully implemented with personalized presentation.
 - Express server and Vite proxy configuration set up for secure API calls.